Osmaniye-class ironclad

 The Osmaniye class was a group of four ironclad warships built for the Ottoman Navy in the 1860s.
 The class comprised Osmaniye, the lead ship, Aziziye, Orhaniye, and Mahmudiye.
 They were the first vessels of the type to be built for the Ottoman Empire; all four were built in Great Britain, the first three by Robert Napier and Sons and the fourth by Thames Iron Works.
 The ships were broadside ironclads, carrying a battery of fourteen 203 mm Armstrong guns and ten 36-pounder Armstrong guns in a bank of guns on each broadside.

-The ships saw little active service, in part owing to the fact that they were considered too large and thus too valuable to risk during the Russo-Turkish War of 1877–1878.
+The ships saw little active service, in part because they were considered too large and thus too valuable to risk during the Russo-Turkish War of 1877–1878.
 The Ottoman fleet was placed in reserve for the following two decades, during which the four ships of the Osmaniye class were heavily rebuilt into more modern barbette ships.
 They were in poor condition by the outbreak of the Greco-Turkish War in 1897, like much of the rest of the fleet, and as a result saw no action during the war.
 The Navy considered rebuilding the ships for the second time in the early 1900s, but abandoned the idea due to their deteriorated state.
 As a result, the four ships were decommissioned in 1909 and Mahmudiye and Orhaniye were broken up in 1913, with Osmaniye and Aziziye remaining in the Navy's inventory until 1923, when they too were scrapped.